 To protect public health, BPA has been banned from use in all food packaging in France.
-BPA has been banned in the packaging of foods intended for children under 3 years old in Sweden, Denmark and Belgium.
-In 2016, Germany announced its intention to reviewing its legislation on inks in food packaging materials, but put the decision on hold in 2017 when the European Commission announced that it would come up with a measure to harmonize the regulation of printed foodcontact materials with a priority for printed paper and paperboard [15].
+BPA has been banned in the packaging of foods intended for children under 3 years old in Sweden.
+Denmark and Belgium.
+In 2016, Germany announced its intention to reviewing its legislation on inks in food packaging materials, but put the decision on hold in 2017 when the European Commission announced that it would come up with a measure to harmonize the regulation of printed food-contact materials with a priority for printed paper and paperboard [15].

-As of today, the majority of EU Member States do not have specific legislation.
+As of today, the majority of EU Member have States do not specific legislation.
 The situation is such that the Joint Research Centre was asked to produce a "baseline" study by the European Commission.
-The review was published in 2016 and revealed significant loopholes differences in the way Member States regulate food contact materials (e.g. through different approaches risk assessment, risk to management, or national controls).
+The review was published in 2016 and revealed significant loopholes and differences in the way Member States regulate food (e.g. materials through contact different approaches risk to assessment. management, risk or national controls).